Gourd Pyrography and Safety Tutorial - Woodburning Safety and Caring for Your Pyrography Nibs

 Pyrography Paper (made under a variety of names)

-Since I (and nobody else) knows what's in this my question to you is do you want to burn through anything unknown.
+Since I (and nobody else) seems to know what's in this paper or how it is processed, my question to you is do you want to burn through anything unknown.
 Here is something I found on the internet:

 What are main ingredients of paper?